-We recognized net revenues of \$44.4 million in the year ended December 31, 2008 and \$6.4 million in the quarter ended December 31, 2007 from payments received under the King Agreement.
+We recognized revenues of \$3.8 million and \$44.4 million in the years ended December 31, 2009 and 2008, respectively, from payments received under the King Agreement.
 However, we have not yet generated any revenues from Aversion® Technology product sales.
 Even if we succeed in commercializing one or more of our Aversion® Technology product candidates, we expect to continue using cash reserves for the foreseeable future.
 Our expenses may increase in the foreseeable future as a result of continued research and development of additional product candidates, maintaining and expanding the scope of our intellectual property, and hiring of additional research and development staff.